 Lawrence joins just four other Wisconsin colleges for the “best colleges” distinction: Beloit College, Marquette University, Ripon College and UW-Madison.
 “The Best 376 Colleges” is the 20th edition of The Princeton Review’s annual best colleges book.

 Lawrence University, "Princeton Review says Lawrence University is One of the Nation’s Best Colleges" (2011).
 Press Releases.
-Paper 514.
+514.